A Faster Way to Share and Document Construction Site Photos

 Providing visual context to remote teams or clients

-For these tasks, heavyweight survey software is often:
+For tasks like these, heavyweight survey software is often:

 more than you need